ae3e/ae3e-webapi-datasource/README.md

 ## Web API DataSource

-Datasource to connect ot any web service using HTTP requests (GET or POST).
+Datasource to connect to any web service using HTTP requests (GET or POST).

 Data returned can be transformed using user-defined script to be compliant with Grafana.